 - Read The Effect of the Physical Environment on Mental Wellbeing

-In Central Ohio there are well more than 1700 residences for adults living with mental illness.
+In Central Ohio there are well more than 1700 residences for individuals living with mental illness.
 Often the funding is not available to create the type of environment that can help promote recovery, thereby improving the well-being of the residents.
 That’s where Melissa’s House steps in.

 Who We Are